-B2B Tech only.
-Launch Team Inc works exclusively with B2B companies in niche tech industries with complex sales cycles, such as advanced manufacturing, optics, and photonics, automation.
-The key performance indicators, KPIs, (baseline and benchmark) data we share below are exclusive to those industries.
+B2B tech only.
+We work with B2B companies in niche tech industries with complex sales cycles, such as advanced manufacturing, optics, and photonics, and automation.
+The key performance indicators (baseline and benchmark) data shared below are exclusive to those industries.
+This typically means:

 Based on organic growth goals.
 KPIs are appropriate for companies looking to beat the CAGR and pick up a little market share, targeting double-digit growth.